A Retrieval-Augmented Generation Approach to Extracting Algorithmic Logic from Neural Networks: Motivation

 \section{Motivation}

-Deep learning reuse ought to be easy: the community has already produced a wealth of layers, losses, and architectural ideas; yet those ideas are scattered across heterogeneous PyTorch repositories with incompatible conventions and hidden dependencies.
-In practice, porting even a small idea requires three costly steps—discovery at the right granularity, closing transitive imports without breakage, and validating an artifact that reviewers can actually run.
-This friction slows iteration, inhibits fair comparisons, and blunts the scientific value of open code.
+Although the community has produced a large body of reusable layers, losses, and architectural motifs, these contributions remain dispersed across heterogeneous PyTorch repositories with inconsistent conventions and nontrivial dependency structure.
+Consequently, adopting even a modest component typically requires (i) discovery at an appropriate granularity, (ii) closure of transitive dependencies consistent with Python import semantics, and (iii) validation of an executable artifact suitable for independent reproduction.
+This overhead reduces iteration speed, complicates fair empirical comparison, and limits the practical scientific value of released code.

 Our stance in \sys is therefore \emph{retrieval first}.
 Rather than ask a language model to synthesize code from scratch, we ground assembly in retrieved, verifiable sources, and only optionally invoke generation downstream from neutral specifications.
 Retrieval-augmented methods are known to improve factual grounding by supplementing a model’s parametric memory with explicit context; in our setting, that means the system privileges concrete, inspectable code over unconstrained paraphrase~\cite{Lewis2020RAG,HallucinationSurvey2023}.
 This design choice directly serves our aims: it turns the open-source corpus into a dependable stream of reusable ideas while curbing the brittleness and hallucination risks of pure free-form generation.